 - 1½ cup water

-- Heat the oil, add the onion and cook till softened—about 3 minutes.
+- Heat the oil on medium heat.
+Add the onion and cook till softened—about 3 minutes.

 - Add the ground beef and break it apart—season with paprika, bouillon powder, thyme, salt, and black pepper.